 * * *

 My latest adventures in music are my Mariachi band, Mariachi Primera Costa, working my chops via Flamenco and classical guitar, and Brazilian Bossa Nova and Samba.
 I'm also working on a few singles in styles unrelated to Spanish derived music.

-In the meantime feel free to enjoy one of my podcast episodes:
+In the meantime feel free to enjoy one of my podcast episodes below: